 The kitchen has received a LOT of love since Debbie and Paul moved in.
 They kept the existing cabinets but gave them a fresh coat of white paint.
 The appliances, lighting, countertops, and backsplash were all replaced.
 To get the kitchen ready for buyers, she removed most items from the counter to make the kitchen feel as large as possible.

 By the sink, she created a pretty little vignette with fresh flowers and fancy soap.

 The kitchen opens into a huge family room with vaulted ceilings and exposed beams.
-The kitchen and family room both have a cool DIY Venetian plaster technique on the walls that give it subtle texture and a very custom (and expensive) look.
+The kitchen and family room both have a cool DIY Venetian plaster technique on the walls that give them subtle texture and a very custom (and expensive) look.
 I am hoping she will teach me this faux finish DIY sometime soon!
 The family room has been decluttered and staged to perfection.

 I’m slightly obsessed with that cowboy picture.

 6 | Add Bold Design in Small Spaces

 Debbie decided to go bold in the first-floor powder room and applied fun, removable wallpaper.
 You can find removable wallpaper everywhere these days and it is such a fun way to surprise and delight potential buyers.

 Check out how I installed removable wallpaper on the staircase risers in my cousin’s home!